Social Work

 3. Report any changes they make to the plan of study to their advisor.

-4. Full-time students must meet the Director of Field Education and complete a field application form to select and finalize field placement.
+4. Students in the Advanced Standing and Two-Year Traditional Program must complete a field application form, then will meet with the Director of Field Education to select and finalize field placement.

-5. Part-time students must meet the Director of Field Education at the end of their first year in the program, fill out the field application form and finalize field placement before the beginning of their second year in the program.
+5. Three-Year Traditional Program students complete a field application form in the spring semester of their first year, then will meet with the Director of Field Education to select and finalize field placement before the beginning of their second year in the program.

 Professional Status